Northern cardinal: Vocalizations

 Nestlings vocalize to attract parents for feeding.
 Very young nestlings will beg if the nest is moved, but as they grow older, they start to only respond to their parents' presence or their songs.

 Defecation

 Nestlings defecate in the form of a fecal sac, where the fecal matter is enclosed by a tough mucous membrane.
 They are produced every 3 or 4 feedings, and female cardinals sometimes stimulate defecation by poking the nestling near the cloaca.
-Fecal sacs from the first 4- or 5 days of nesting are eaten by the parents, and later sacs are carried away from the nest and dropped.
+Fecal sacs from the first 4 to 5 days of nesting are eaten by the parents, and later sacs are carried away from the nest and dropped.

 Ecology

-Predators

 Northern cardinals are preyed upon by a wide variety of predators native to North America, including falcons, all Accipiter hawks, shrikes, bald eagles, golden eagles and several owls, including long-eared owls, and eastern screech owls.
 Predators of chicks and eggs include milk snakes, coluber constrictors, blue jays, crows, eastern gray squirrels, fox squirrels, eastern chipmunks, and domestic cats.

 Cowbirds have been observed to parasitize their nests.